-Another crossover episode with Batman.
-They're trying to find a "bang baby" who got caught up with the wrong crowd, the wrong crowd being Harley Quinn and Poison Ivy.
+- Another crossover episode with Batman.
+In "Hard as Nails," they're trying to find a "bang baby" who got caught up with the wrong crowd, Harley Quinn and Poison Ivy.
 So they're fighting on a ship in the harbor and Harley is dodging everything Static throws at her, taunting him all the while.
 What does Static do?
 He charges up and zaps the entire ship in one shot.
 Harley gets lit up like a neon sign in Vegas.
 "Wait for it," indeed.

 Batman: The kid's got style.

 - In the same episode, Static having the guts to actually call Batman out on his modus operandi.
 Batman wanted to track down and arrest the innocent Bang Baby because "she left [them] for dead".
 Static knows that she is a teenager going through a rough time and flat out tells Batman he's wrong about something.

 - Also from this episode: Static's Stealth Hi/Bye impresses said Bang Baby, Harley and Ivy, making Batman somewhat proud (as Stealth Hi/Bye is part of Batman's modus operandi).